 Our TMJ treatment options include:

 Also called a night guard or splint, an occlusal guard is a mouthpiece that fits over your upper or lower teeth, providing a cushion for your jaw and teeth and relieving some of the pressure.
 It is a great option for treating TMJ because it protects the teeth and jaw, relieves pain, and prevents future injury.
-An occlusal guard effectively treats TMJ by adjusting your teeth and jaw to correct your bite, preventing bruxism or teeth grinding/clenching, preventing the jaw from locking/clicking, and reducing clenching and assisting the facial muscles to relax.
+An occlusal guard effectively treats TMJ by adjusting your teeth and jaw to correct your bite, preventing bruxism or teeth grinding/clenching, preventing the jaw from locking/clicking, reducing clenching, and assisting the facial muscles to relax.

 While there are over-the-counter occlusal guards, a custom-fit nightguard or splint is the best option to ensure that your TMJ is treated in the safest, fastest, and most comfortable way possible.
 We will take an impression of your teeth to create a mouthguard of the right fit and features to treat your specific condition.

 If you have uneven teeth or significant upper or lower jaw misalignment, we may recommend bite correction as part of your TMJ treatment plan.
-Orthodontic treatments can realign the positioning of your jaw and teeth, so they come together at the proper anatomical locations.
+Orthodontic treatments can realign the positioning of your jaw and teeth so they come together at the proper anatomical locations.
 We can replace missing teeth and use crowns, bridges, or braces to balance your teeth’ biting surfaces or correct a bite problem.

 TMJ Treatment Cost